Mahananda (film): Reception

-Mahananda has received mixed reviews, with critics praising its narrative structure and performances but criticizing the characterization of its protagonist.
+Mahananda has received positive to mixed reviews, with critics praising its narrative structure and performances but criticizing the characterization of its protagonist.
 Sandipta Bhanja of The Indian Express wrote "The heart of this film is the music of Bickram Ghosh.
 Which gave another dimension to 'Mahananda'.
 Be it the use of Santali instruments in the background music or the song 'Rong Dhorese' sung by Sahana Bajpai.
 'Mahananda' once again proved that Arindam-Bickram duo has undoubtedly set another milestone in Bengali cinema music.
 How did the indomitable struggle of a woman, the force of her mental strength put the ruling party in confusion?
 If you want to know then you can watch 'Mahananda' in theatres".
 Ranabir Bhattacharyya of Hindustan Times wrote "The early events of Mahananda's life are especially marked on the screen.
 Bijan Bhattacharya's conversation with Mahasweta Devi seems to be caught effortlessly in moments of humility like those of Mahananda and Bidhan Bhattacharya.
 In Arno Mukhopadhyay, Ishaa Saha also catches the eye with their easy chemistry.
 Bickram Ghosh's music scheme has given a worthy accompaniment.
 And of course Sahana Bajpaie's songs should not be missed!Sabarni Das' costume design is the asset of this movie".